 While pulmonary fibrosis is not curable, it is treatable.
 Many doctors may prescribe a combination of corticosteroids, medications that suppress the immune system, inhalers, oxygen therapy, nutritional counseling, lung transplant surgery and pulmonary rehabilitation.

 Some patients have found alternative treatments, such as cellular therapy, helpful in treating pulmonary fibrosis and improving their quality of life.
-Cellular treatment at the Lung Institute uses cells derived from the patient’s body.
-After Lung Institute physicians extract cells from a patient’s blood, the cells are separated and returned to the patient intravenously.
+Cellular treatment at the Lung Health Institute uses cells derived from the patient’s body.
+After Lung Health Institute physicians extract cells from a patient’s blood, the cells are separated and returned to the patient intravenously.
 Once returned, cells flow through the heart and into the lungs, where they aggregate and can promote the healing of lung tissue.
 You can learn more about this process by reading Lung Health Institute reviews and patients’ results, or by watching the patients themselves tell you about their experiences in patient testimonials.